Diogo Bernardes Theatre: Architecture

 The theatre is flanked and integrated into the centre of the town in an area of paved stonework and granite structure, behind the Church of Santo António dos Capuchos, near the Lima River and along the Avenida dos Plátanos.
 The principal facade is preceded by a platform of granite slabs accessible by three stairs, and flanked by two iron gates between granite pilasters.

-The longitudinal plan is composed of two rectangular wings, with one higher than the other, with a "L"-shaped section addorsed in the northeast and northwest, covered in differentiated tiles and metal sheeting.
+The longitudinal plan is composed of two rectangular wings, with one higher than the other, with an L-shaped section addorsed in the northeast and northwest, covered in differentiated tiles and metal sheeting.
 The facades are decorated and painted white, encircled by salient cornice.
 On the southeast facade it is crowned by a cornice with geometric motifs in relief and decorated by statute of Melpômene over acrotary, with the inscription: 1893 / THEATRO DIOGO BERNARDES.
 This facade includes three sections, structured by overlapping pilasters, with the central three sections with archway over pilasters with cornice.
 It forms a flag and window over pilasters, decorated with curvilinear frontispiece with tympanium.
 The lateral sections with similar door frame and window, also over pilasters is decorated in cornice and ovular oculus.
 Over the doorways to the entrance is a window and iron grating, with metallic mantle in geometric decoration.
 The lateral facades, which continues the same motifs, are marked by an elevated tower structure, and includes rounded doorways with windows.
 The principal facade, which is partially covered, in the northeast by annex, includes two storeys with windows and decorated with plaques of granite along the foundations.
 Below this is an iron gateway, with access to the patio of the warehouse.
 The rear facade with small gabled window is reinforced by a counterweight system that consisted of large metal beams and concrete.